nchowning/nathan.chowning.me/content/resume/index.md

 ## **eFuse** (System Engineer | *Mar 2022 - Oct 2022*)

-- Created & deployed automation to create and import Terraform resources for existing Cloudflare configuration which drastically reduced conversion time and resulted in improved efficiency and standardization for DNS Zone configuration.
+- Created & deployed automation to import Terraform resources for existing Cloudflare configuration which drastically reduced conversion time and resulted in improved efficiency and standardization for DNS Zone configuration.
-- Extended CMS to support additional AWS S3 functionality eliminating the need for a costly re-architecture of content delivery.
-- Redesigned Terraform automation for AWS EKS, reducing the deployment time & complexity of new Kubernetes cluster creation.
 - Automated deployment of Doppler Kubernetes Operator reducing the attack surface of apps by centralizing secrets into Kubernetes instead of individual containers.

 ## **Immuta** (System Engineer II | *Aug 2021 - Mar 2022*)